When migrating from legacy applications to cloud-based

 Road to success

-The goal of SaaS migration is to implement and optimise quality cloud solutions, reduce risk and improve business outcomes.
+The goal of SaaS migration is to implement and optimize quality cloud solutions, reduce risk and improve business outcomes.
 The right people, change management and technology — including a measured, data-driven approach that deploys automated tools and starts with a machine-generated digital baseline and migration blueprint — can go a long way toward making the move to cloud smooth and successful.